Volue-Public/energy-mesh-python/docs/source/faq.rst

 All Mesh Python SDK versions up to 1.10.0 (inclusive) are affected by this issue.

 This issue is fixed in Mesh Python SDK 1.11.0.
-All users with Mesh server version starting from 2.15.0 should upgrade Mesh Python SDK.
-Users with Mesh server version 2.14 and below need to reinstall Mesh Python SDK the following
+All users with a Mesh server version starting from 2.15.0 should upgrade the Mesh Python SDK.
+Users with Mesh server version 2.14 and below need to reinstall the Mesh Python SDK by running the following:
-way:

 .. code-block:: bash

    # Generally we recommend to run this in virtual environment
-   pip install poetry-core==1.9.1
-   pip install grpcio-tools==1.66.1
+   python -m pip install poetry-core==1.9.1 python -m pip install grpcio-tools==1.66.1
-   # Set your Mesh Python SDK version in the next line
+   # Replace <YOUR_MESH_PYTHON_SDK_VERSION_HERE> with the version you want to install
-   pip install --no-build-isolation git+https://github.com/Volue-Public/energy-mesh-python@v1.8.0
+   python -m pip install --no-build-isolation git+https://github.com/Volue-Public/energy-mesh-python@<YOUR_MESH_PYTHON_SDK_VERSION_HERE>

-The reason is that we need poetry-core version below 2.0.0.
-To do this we need to install Mesh Python SDK with `--no-build-isolation` flag.
-This flag requires all the build dependencies to be already installed on the system.
-That is why we install poetry-core and grpcio-tools before installing Mesh Python SDK.
+The reason for this is that we need poetry-core to be older than version 2.0.0.
+Here we use the `--no-build-isolation` flag to prevent pip from automatically installing any dependencies in an isolated build environment, and we install them manually instead.

 See :issue:`526` for more information.